Riya1721/100-days-dsa/README.md

 | Day 4  |Richest Customer Wealth
 | Day 5  | Sort an array of which consists of only 0,1,2
 |        | Convert an array to reduced form (HashMap)
+| Day 6  | Find Ceil and Floor of target in a sorted array